This program provides college premeds an overview of medical school. The program

 entering high school to college juniors are permitted to attend this fast paced high

 intensity program.
 Students receive an overview of med school then rotate through

-our next program will be posted here in March.
+16 experiences.
+The application for next summer will be posted here in February